milena-andreuzo/exploratory-data-analysis/README.md

-# exploratory-data-analysis
+# Exploratory Data Analysis
-Lessons from the Johns Hopkins Universisty course on Coursera.
+Lessons from the Exploratory Data Analysis course on Coursera from Johns Hopkins University.